Uberi/speech_recognition/reference/library-reference.rst

 The api.ai API client access token is specified by ``client_access_token``.
 Unfortunately, this is not available without `signing up for an account <https://console.api.ai/api-client/#/signup>`__ and creating an api.ai agent.
 To get the API client access token, go to the agent settings, go to the section titled "API keys", and look for "Client access token".
 API client access tokens are 32-character lowercase hexadecimal strings.

 Although the recognition language is specified when creating the api.ai agent in the web console, it must also be provided in the ``language`` parameter as an RFC5646 language tag like ``"en"`` (US English) or ``"fr"`` (International French), defaulting to US English.
 A list of supported language values can be found in the `API documentation <https://api.ai/docs/reference/#languages>`__.

+The session_id is a string token up to 36 symbols long, used to identify the client and to manage sessions parameters (including contexts) per client.

 Returns the most likely transcription if ``show_all`` is false (the default).
 Otherwise, returns the `raw API response <https://api.ai/docs/reference/#a-namepost-multipost-query-multipart>`__ as a JSON dictionary.